qwaneu/qwaneu.github.io/_drafts/tdd-one-assert-per-test.md

 Thinking 'one (conceptual) assert per test' helps us to create short, focused tests that will provide specific feedback when failing.

-Focusing on a single assert will help us see code that is doing too much: this issue might not be that the test wants to assert two things, but the fact that the code under test is doing two things.
+Focusing on a single assert will help us see code that is doing too much: the issue might not be that the test wants to assert two things, but the fact that the code under test is doing two things.
 Can/should we refactor the code?